-No. Trigger Action Plan Responsibility 1 24 hour rolling average PM10 reading >35μg/m3 1.
-Review meteorological and TEOM data (including TEOM01 data) for the immediate period leading up to the high readings and document in the Control Room Operators (Dispatch Operator) notebook.
+No. Trigger Action Plan Responsibility 1 24 hour rolling average PM 10 reading > 35μg/m3 Review meteorological and TEOM data for the immediate period leading up to the high readings and document in the Dispatch Room (Dispatch Operator) notebook.
+Dispatch Operator to inform the OCE.
 Dispatch Operator and OCE at TEOM03 or TEOM04 Identify major sources of dust in the pit.
-Employ Dust Management Methods Create a priority list of all equipment including contractors, in order of dust creation Determine if dust is being created by outside sources Dispatch Operator 6.
-Monitor changes in PM10 - if instantaneous PM10 levels continue to be elevated, make operational changes as appropriate e.g. dumping in protected locations, shutting down equipment (Section 5.1) 7.
-Monitor changes in PM10 if falling, stagger start-up of equipment, if rising, continue to shut down equipment until PM10 levels fall below triggers than monitor and commence staggered start-up Dispatch Operator, OCE and CHPP Manager Continue monitoring changes in PM10 and document all actions and observations in Dispatch Operator notebook Dispatch Operator 9.
-Review data and response Environment and Community Manager (or delegate) 2 24 hour rolling average PM 10 1.
-Actions as per Trigger 1.
-Dispatch Operator and OCE reading >45μg/m 3 2.
-Shut down all operations excluding train load out and monitor changes in \mbox{PM}{10} Dispatch Operator, OCE and CHPP Manager at TEOM03 or TEOM04 Check the regional dust data and record findings in Dispatch Operator notebook Dispatch Operator Monitor changes in PM10 ○ when 24 hour rolling PM10 falls below Trigger 1, stagger start-up of equipment Dispatch Operator, OCE and CHPP Manager Continue monitoring changes in PM10 and document all actions and observations in Dispatch Operator notebook Dispatch Operator 6.
-Review data and response Environment and Community Manager (or delegate)
+Employ Dust Management Methods Create a priority list of all equipment including contractors, in order of dust creation Determine if dust is being created by outside sources Dispatch Operator Monitor changes in PM10 - if instantaneous PM10 levels continue to be elevated, make operational changes as appropriate e.g. dumping in protected locations, shutting down equipment (Section 5.1) Monitor changes in PM10 if falling, stagger start-up of equipment, if rising, continue to shut down equipment until PM10 levels fall below triggers than monitor and commence staggered start-up Dispatch Operator, OCE and CHPP Manager 9.
+Continue monitoring changes in PM 10 and document all actions and observations in Dispatch Operator notebook Dispatch Operator 10.
+Review data and response Environment and Community Manager (or delegate) 2 24 hour rolling average PM10 Actions as per Trigger 1.
+Dispatch Operator and OCE reading >45μg/m3 2.
+Shut down all operations excluding train load out and monitor changes in PM{10} Dispatch Operator, OCE and CHPP Manager at TEOM03 or TEOM04 Check the regional dust data and record findings in Dispatch Operator notebook Dispatch Operator Monitor changes in PM10 when 24 hour rolling PM10 falls below Trigger 1, stagger start-up of equipment Dispatch Operator, OCE and CHPP Manager 5.
+Continue monitoring changes in PM 10 and document all actions and observations in Dispatch Operator notebook Dispatch Operator 6.
+Review data and response Environment and Community Manager (or delegate) 3 Average wind speed >8m/s Review meteorological and TEOM data.
+No Rain (Adverse Weather Conditions) 2.
+If any changes in PM 10 are not the result of a regional dust event, then evaluate performance of current activities and dust controls.
+Dispatch Operator, OCE and CHPP Manager Follow the Real-Time Response Triggers outlined above.

-Note: For the purposes of Figure 10, CRO has the same meaning as Dispatch Operator.
+Note: For the purposes of Figure 11, CRO has the same meaning as Dispatch Operator.